Travelling through Malta Like a Local

 Fort St Elmo, Valetta Malta

 On the way we stopped at Fort St Elmo.
 The original watch post was built here on the Ceberras Peninsula in 1417, although the current fort was constructed in 1552.
-It has been turned into a wonderful museum including the War Museum which traces the history of the island in a series of exhibitions starting with neolithic times and ending up when Malta joined the EU in 2004.
+It has been turned into a wonderful museum including the national War Museum which traces the history of the island in a series of exhibitions starting with neolithic times and ending up when Malta joined the EU in 2004.

 The exhibition on the WWII is particularly interesting.
 The island was awarded the George Cross on April 15, 1942, due to its enormous sacrifice.
 There are also great views from the fort across the bay.